kamlabaste/connect4-RISC-V/README.md

-# Romain number converter

-By using RISC-V Assembler and Runtime Simulator (RARS), user inputs number and results converts this number in romain number
+# Connect 4 using RISC-V